List of Wentworth characters: Vera Bennett

 Vera Bennett (Kate Atkinson) (seasons 1–8) is the former Deputy Governor at Wentworth Correctional Centre.
-Vera is shown as a timid and shy individual who has difficulty forming friendships and relationships due to having to take care of her mother.
+Vera is shown as a timid individual who has difficulty forming friendships and relationships due to having to take care of her mother.
 Rather than confiding in her colleagues about her mother, Vera lies about having a boyfriend named Adam.
-Vera forms a relationship with her co-worker, Matthew "Fletch" Fletcher, however their relationship ends after Vera reads Fletch's journal.
-In season 2, Vera becomes the project of governor, Joan Ferguson where she changes her personality into one that is much stronger and not so much of a shy pushover.
+Vera forms a relationship with her co-worker, Matthew "Fletch" Fletcher; however, their relationship ends after Vera reads Fletch's journal.
+In season 2, Vera becomes the project of Governor Joan Ferguson, where she changes her personality into one that is much stronger and not so much of a shy pushover.

-In the season 4 premiere, Vera is appointed the new Prison Governor of Wentworth after Joan is charged with the murder of former inmate, Jess Warner and is remanded in custody awaiting sentencing.
+In the season 4 premiere, Vera is appointed the new Prison Governor of Wentworth after Joan is charged with the murder of former inmate Jess Warner and is remanded in custody awaiting sentencing.

 Doreen Anderson

 Doreen Anderson (Shareena Clanton) (seasons 1–5) is an inmate at Wentworth Correctional Centre.
-Doreen was charged with reckless endangerment for losing her unborn baby after having a car accident due to heavily drinking and drug use.
+Doreen was charged with reckless endangerment for losing her unborn baby after having a car accident due to heavy drinking and drug use.

-During season two Doreen gets pregnant by Nash, an inmate from Walford, during the construction of the greenhouse.
+During season two, Doreen gets pregnant by Nash, an inmate from Walford, during the construction of the greenhouse.

 Liz Birdsworth

 Elizabeth "Liz" Birdsworth (Celia Ireland) (seasons 1–7) is an inmate at Wentworth Correctional Centre.
-Liz is a recovering alcoholic, who was first sent to Wentworth for the manslaughter of her mother-in-law.
+Liz is a recovering alcoholic who was first sent to Wentworth for the manslaughter of her mother-in-law.
 While under the influence of alcohol, Liz drove a tractor over a party setup for her mother-in-law's birthday after stressing that it was not going to be good enough.
-To avoid running over her daughter, Liz turned the tractor but accidentally ran over and killed her mother-in-law.
+To avoid running over her daughter, Liz turned the tractor, but accidentally ran over and killed her mother-in-law.
 Liz was the peer worker of the prison, dealing with inmates and the staff if there was an issue.
-However, Liz lost the right to be peer worker after she relapsed into her alcoholism.
-Since then Liz has been on and off with her addiction.
+However, Liz lost the right to be a peer worker after she relapsed into her alcoholism.
+Since then, Liz has been on and off with her addiction.
 Eventually, Liz makes parole and tries to start her life anew once on the outside.
 Liz tries to reconnect with her children but is too scared to do so.
 Liz later returns to Wentworth after having broken the conditions of her parole.